ekowabaka/ekowabaka.me/blog/posts/2010-11-11-generating-even-and-odd-postgresql-databases-for-replication.md

-<<<
+---
-title="Generating Even and Odd PostgreSQL Databases for Replication" tags="bucardo, database, Linux, PHP, postgre, postgresql, programming, replication, rubyrep, sql, ubuntu" category="PHP"
+title: "Generating Even and Odd PostgreSQL Databases for Replication"
->>>
+tags:
+    - bucardo
+    - database
+    - Linux
+    - PHP
+    - postgre
+    - postgresql
+    - programming
+    - replication
+    - rubyrep
+    - sql
+    - ubuntu
+category: "PHP"
+---
 I was recently faced with a problem of replicating two PostgreSQL databases with bucardo.
 The replication was to be in a master-master fashion so that the databases could be updated on both ends.
 Although this task can easily be